Family Development Center Programs

 Fatherhood Initiative Program

-This virtual program reaches out to all fathers, uncles, grandfathers, father figures and male role models.
-With the opportunity to connect, learn, motivate, and encourage each other in one-on-one or group interactions.
+Reaching out to all fathers, uncles, grandfathers, father figures and male role models to join our Fatherhood Initiative Program for parenting groups, mentoring and home visitation.
+We will connect, learn, motivate, and encourage each other in one-on-one or group interactions.

-This program takes place the 3rd Wednesday of every month at two different available times to join.
-The first session is from 3:30 – 4:30 p.m. and the second session is from 6:30 – 7:30 p.m.
-To access the program click here.
+This program takes place the 3rd Wednesday of every month from 6 – 7 p.m.
 This program is free and a confidential platform for fathers.

 Successful Teens Excelling as Parents and Partners (STEPP)